 Testing included probes and wells on the former landfill site itself, and in selected backyards directly adjacent to the site.
 The final phase of testing occurred between March 8 and 14 with in-home air quality sampling of 10 properties that were selected based on their proximity to the former landfill site.
 In all cases, test results showed no chemicals from the former landfill site, in a concentration that could be harmful to people or property.

 Throughout the process, The City of Red Deer worked with Alberta Health Services and Alberta Environment and Parks to determine where and how best to implement testing in the area.
-While no further indoor air testing is planned, further environmental monitoring will be conducted in 2017.
-The final report, compiling the seasonal data yet to be collected and the indoor air testing results and other results collected in March, is expected to be completed in Spring 2018.

 The results are in, and it’s good news.
 In all homes where the indoor air was sampled, the chemicals that were tested for were not detected.
 This indicates the former Montfort landfill is not impacting the indoor air quality of adjacent homes in the Highland Green area.
 View the full report: Montfort Landfill Site - Indoor Air Sampling Report - June 2017 (pdf)